datahaven-net/zenaida/README.md

 You know, you can try to play with multiple console terminals running in parallel to see all stuff connected and run smoothly.

+If you are developing locally and started Zenaida application directly on your local OS you can run such command to start EPP Gate:

+        make epp_gate_dev

 If all components was set up correctly and running right now on your machine you should be able to use most of Zenaida functionality now.
-For example you can lookup some domains by going to http://www.yourdomain.com/lookup/ or http://localhost:8000/ in your web browser and use Domain Search form to test it.
+For example you can lookup some domains by going to `http://www.yourdomain.com/lookup/` (or `http://localhost:8000/lookup/` if running locally) in your web browser and use Domain Search form to test it.